 We might use a research company to help us analyse the information.
 We have an agreement with them to make sure they store data securely and follow data protection laws.
 We’re still responsible for keeping your personal information safe and making sure we follow data protection law.
 This means we're the ‘data controller' for your information.

 When we share your information with other organisations

 With your permission, we might share your information with other organisations so we can:

-- refer you quickly to another organisation for more advice, if relevant
+refer you quickly to another organisation for more advice or support, if relevant

 Organisations we share your data with must store and use your data in line with data protection law.
 They'll have their own privacy policies for how they handle your information and keep it safe.